felipenmoura/sos-stackoverflow-search/readme.md

 #### Advantages

 - straight in your terminal
+- don't need to open another tab in your browser
 - highlights code (if it is a valid javascript code)
 - takes in consideration italic, bold, links, lists and blockquotes
 - shows only questions that have a correct answer